Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Introduction

-To fully harness the potential of MPS/TT in solving high-dimensional PDEs, it is crucial to efficiently perform the following operations: \begin{enumerate} \item Fast applications of the time-evolution operator $G$ to an MPS/TT represented solution $\phi$. \item Compression of the MPS/TT rank after applying $G$ to $\phi$, as the rank of $G\phi$ can be larger than that of $\phi$. \end{enumerate} While these operations can be executed with high numerical precision and $O(d)$ time complexity when the PDE problem exhibits a specialized structure (particularly in 1D-like interacting many-body systems), general problems may necessitate exponential running time in dimension $d$ to perform these tasks.
+To fully harness the potential of MPS/TT in solving high-dimensional PDEs, it is crucial to efficiently perform the following operations: \begin{enumerate} \item Fast applications of the time-evolution operator $P$ to an MPS/TT represented solution $\phi$. \item Compression of the MPS/TT rank after applying $P$ to $\phi$, as the rank of $P\phi$ can be larger than that of $\phi$. \end{enumerate} While these operations can be executed with high numerical precision and $O(d)$ time complexity when the PDE problem exhibits a specialized structure (particularly in 1D-like interacting many-body systems), general problems may necessitate exponential running time in dimension $d$ to perform these tasks.

-On the other hand, particle-based methods employ a representation of $\phi$ as a collection of random walkers.
-The application of a time-evolution operator $G$ to such a particle representation of $\phi$ can be achieved inexpensively through short-time Monte Carlo simulations.
+On the other hand, Monte Carlo methods employ a representation of $\phi$ as a collection of random walkers.
+The application of a time-evolution operator $P$ to such a particle representation of $\phi$ can be achieved inexpensively through short-time Monte Carlo simulations.
 As time progresses, the variance of the particles, or random walkers, may increase, accompanied by a growth in the number of walkers.
-To manage both the variance and computational cost of the particle system, it is common to use importance sampling strategies.
+To manage both the variance and computational cost of the random walkers, it is common to use importance sampling strategies or sparsification of random walkers \cites{greene2019beyond,lim2017fast}.
+Furthermore, quantum Monte Carlo methods \cite{Ceperley1995} suffer from an exponentially large variance, resulting from having negative or complex sample weights (a problem commonly known as ``sign problem'').
+Most quantum Monte Carlo methods require adding certain constraints to restrict the space of the random walks, reducing the variance at the expense of introducing a bias.
+This gives rise to another challenge: how to unbias quantum Monte Carlo to systematically improve the results \cite{qin2016coupling}?